syedmiftah/airspace-hugo/exampleSite/content/english/_index.md

   enable: true
   title: "Our Advantage"
   description: "With our space-based seamless global data both for Aviation and Maritime, say goodbye to data gaps and variable latency while significantly saving costs on ground infrastructure "
   content: "Our services are independent of weather, ground stations as well as geopolitics.
 Be it airspace utilization, live fleet monitoring, real-time analytics, SAR or law enforcement, our tailor-made data products will provide you with new insights for increased efficiency and higher profitability.
 Our services are available even in the most remote part of the world.
-Whether you are a government agency, private entity, shipping company, airline, Insurance provider or an International organisation, we can tailor our products to suit your needs. "
+Whether you are a government agency, private entity, shipping company, airline, Insurance provider, an International organisation or anyone else, we can tailor our products to suit your needs. "
   image: "images/atc_tower.jpg"